-- sprinkle flour in evenly, and continue to stir to allow meat to brown lightly.
+- Sprinkle flour in evenly, and continue to stir to allow the meat to brown lightly.

 - Add red wine and scrape the skillet to get any brown bits from the bottom.

-- Pour meat mix into a crock pot.
+- Pour the meat mix into a crockpot.

 - Add broth, water, and remaining ingredients.